 NOTE-Disciplinary actions are options to be chosen from, not necessarily followed in order.
-All disciplinary measures will be at the discretion of the building principal
+All disciplinary measures will be at the discretion of the building principal, including habitually disruptive behavior

 - 1. Truancy

 - 2. Excessive Tardiness

 - 3. Failure to Follow Instructions

 - 4. Inappropriate Student Dress

 - 5. Scuffling/Horseplay